Perfect Dark: Marketing and release

 While the localised title of "Red and Black" was ultimately dropped, Japanese advertisements and box art still kept its dual colour theme.

 After a follow-up to GoldenEye 007 featuring an original character was confirmed to be in development in early 1998, Perfect Dark was formally presented as Nintendo's lead game at E3 1998 in Atlanta, Georgia.
 Originally scheduled for a release in summer 1999 and later in December 1999, Perfect Dark was heavily trailed in video game magazines, with Nintendo Official Magazine predicting that it would be "the best shooting game this century".
 A working version of the game appeared at the European Computer Trade Show in September 1998; N64 Magazine described the preview as having "the kind of attention to detail that had everyone who saw [it] drooling".
 A more complete version was presented at E3 in May 1999, where the game's compatibility with the Game Boy Camera was announced, and at Nintendo Space World in August 1999, alongside Rare's Donkey Kong 64 and Jet Force Gemini.
 Shortly before release, Rare unveiled a website for the in-game company dataDyne to promote interest in the game's storyline.
 The game had a marketing budget of $10 million.

 Perfect Dark was first released in North America on 22 May 2000.
 Nintendo arranged a number of publicity stunts, including hiring model Michele Merkin, who appeared as Joanna Dark in commercials and in-store promotions for the game.
 The game received a Mature rating from the Entertainment Software Rating Board, particularly for its graphic content and adult language.
 This generated some controversy because Nintendo has a reputation for family-friendly games.
 The European release followed on 30 June 2000.
 To supplement the game, Rare released a Game Boy Color counterpart, also titled Perfect Dark, shortly afterwards.
 Connecting the two games using the Transfer Pak allows players to alternately unlock certain cheats within the Nintendo 64 game.
 In Japan, Perfect Dark was released on 21 October 2000.

 Perfect Dark features a different box art for each regional release.
 Rare's art director Kev Bayliss, who created the North American and European artworks, designed the North American version in one day because Rare needed it very quickly.
 He then created a more suitable Joanna Dark model for the European version and all the promotional material at the time.
 For the Japanese release, a completely different image was requested by Nintendo, who originally considered releasing the game in Japan under the title "Aka to Kuro" (赤と黒).
 "Perfect Dark" does not translate well into Japanese, and the title "Aka to Kuro" was considered sufficiently edgy.
 The game was ultimately released as パーフェクト・ダーク (Pāfekuto Dāku), a transliteration of the Western title.

-Perfect Dark was re-released on the Nintendo Switch Online service on 18 June 2024.
+Perfect Dark was re-released on the Nintendo Classics service on 18 June 2024.